Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Preliminary and Motivation

-Therefore, the modeling of malicious behavior sequence plays a crucial role in the accuracy of malicious package~detection system.
-However, the state-of-the-art detection systems model malicious behavior as discrete features, and do not take into account the sequential nature of malicious behavior.
+Therefore, the modeling of malicious behavior sequence plays a crucial role in the accuracy~of malicious package~detection system.
+However, the state-of-the-art detection systems model malicious behavior as discrete features, and do not consider the sequential nature of malicious behavior.